Internal Medicine

 Depends on the department and your behaviour.
 To our experience, most assistants refrain from testing you until a quiz or assignment at the end.
 Unexpected tests only occur in groups where they show no interest in the field, no dedication to learning and preparing, and are behaving poorly, not meeting the standards of the doctor or the department.Assessed as individuals or as a group?

 Most blocks give every member the same or very similar grades at the end.
 No matter if they assess you individually or as a group, your grade will always be affected by how you conduct yourself and work with your group.
 So, it is important to help each other during the course, especially in front of the assistant.Both the theoretical and practical/oral exam are written in the summer examination session in sixth year.
 NB!
-You can only have 3 takes total for both parts (e.g. if you fail the Test exam once, you have one less take for your Practical and Oral exam).
+You can only have 3 takes total for both parts (e.g. if you fail the Test exam once, you have one less take available for your Practical and Oral exam).

 Outline: There were 100 multiple choice questions (one correct) with some departments having more than others.
 This is the format of the exam: